Elimination Chamber (2013)

 The 2013 Elimination Chamber (known as No Escape in Germany) was the fourth Elimination Chamber professional wrestling pay-per-view (PPV) event produced by WWE.
 It took place on February 17, 2013, at the New Orleans Arena in New Orleans, Louisiana.

 Eight matches, including one on the Pre-Show, were contested at the event.
 In the main event, The Rock retained the WWE Championship against CM Punk.
 In other prominent matches, Jack Swagger defeated Chris Jericho, Randy Orton, Daniel Bryan, Kane, and Mark Henry in an Elimination Chamber match to determine the number one contender for the World Heavyweight Championship at WrestleMania 29.
 Also on the show, Kaitlyn retained the WWE Divas Championship against Tamina Snuka, and The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) defeated John Cena, Ryback, and Sheamus.

-The event received 213,000 pay-per-view buys, up from 178,000 buys the previous year's event received.
+The event received 223,000 pay-per-view buys, up from 178,000 buys the previous year's event received.

 Production

 Background

-Elimination Chamber is a gimmick pay-per-view, produced every February by WWE since 2010.
-The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
+Elimination Chamber is a professional wrestling pay-per-view (PPV) produced every February by WWE since 2010.
+The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
 The 2013 event was the fourth event under the Elimination Chamber chronology and was scheduled to be held on February 17, 2013, at the New Orleans Arena in New Orleans, Louisiana.

 In 2011, the show was promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
 It was then promoted as "No Way Out" in 2012, but it returned to the "No Escape" title for 2013.